candh/suggestr/README.md

 ###Credits
 - [OMDB API](https://www.omdbapi.com/) For the movies metadata.
 Amazing API
 - [mlab](https://mlab.com/welcome/) for the database hosting
+- [API AI](https://api.ai/) for the AI I wanted.
+Tried to write my own, but when users grew, uncertainty among their queries also grew.
+Couldn't handle it.
+Thanks to them.
+Amazing work.
 - [Heroku](https://heroku.com) for the app hosting
 - [Facebook](https://developers.facebook.com) for their messenger API
 - [Flaticon](http://www.flaticon.com/) for the icons on the landing page